3688094139/hatsune-miku/README.md

 Yes, we offer a completely free children's line art generation service with no downloads or registration required.

 **Can I use the generated line art commercially?**
-Yes, all generated line art is granted full commercial rights, making it safe for educational publications, online courses, commercial advertising, and printing.
+Yes, all generated line art is granted full commercial rights, making it safe for educational publications, online courses, commercial advertising, and printing

 **How can I get the best line art results?**
 Provide detailed line art descriptions: the subject matter, line thickness, desired complexity, target age group, and composition style.
 The more specific, the better the AI can meet your expectations.